Thanksgiving reflections on Lyme disease advocacy

 On November 20, Connecticut Senator Richard Blumenthal hosted a special screening of the award-winning Lyme documentary The Quiet Epidemic at the US Capitol Visitors Center in Washington DC.
 READ MORE.

-* Center for Lyme Action leads community in advocating for Lyme funding
+* Center for Lyme Action mobilizes community to advocate for Lyme funding

 Center for Lyme Action is a 501c4 dedicated to growing federal funding for Lyme disease in an effort to find a cure — especially for Lyme patients with persistent, debilitating symptoms.
 Their efforts helped pass the Kay Hagan Tick Act, signed into law in 2019.
 Every year since then, CLA has helped garner increased funding for Lyme disease research in a number of areas.